drvinceknight/pfm/src/chapters/02-algebra/main.md

 There are two types of Python libraries:

 - Those that are part of the so called "standard library": these are part of Python itself.
-- Those that are completely separate: Sympy is one such example of this.
+- Those that are completely seperate: Sympy is one such example of this.

-This separation allows for the development of tools to be not dependent on each others.
+This seperation allows for the development of tools to be not dependent on each others.
 The developers of Sympy do not need to coordinate with the developers of Python to make new releases of the software.

 #### Why do we need to use sympy?

-Sympy is the library for symbolic mathematics.
+Sympt is the library for symbolic mathematics.
 There are other python libraries for carrying out mathematics in Python.

 For example, let us compute the value of the following expression: